danpaxton/scopescript-parser/README.md

 ## Parser
 Given code as raw text, the parser converts it into an abstract syntax tree defined by an operator precedence and a set of grammar rules.
 The parser was built using the Parsimmon libray.
 Text is parsed left to right in top down manner.
 The parser is built from larger parse functions built out of smaller parse functions.
-Specifically, the parser starts out parsing using simple regular expression parsers.
+Specifically, the parser starts by parsing text using simple regular expression parsers.
 Then, parses expressions using these regex parsers.
 Then, parses statements using expression parsers.
 Lastly, parses programs using statements parsers.
 Operator precedence is handled by building lower precedence operator parsers that use the next highest precedence operator parser as their main parse function.
 This allows the parser to bind to higher precedence operators before lower precedence operators.
 The variable checker is used to find cases of undeclared variables, duplicate parameters, valid statment use and invalid built-in function use.
 It accomplishes this by traversing the abstract syntax tree and maintaining a set of bound variables at each level of the program.

 ## Installation